trueos/trueos-docs/trueos-handbook/introducing.rst

    |          | cache device.
 SSD cache devices will only help if the working set is larger than available system RAM, but small enough that a significant   |
    |          | percentage of the data fits on the SSD.
 Note: A dedicated L2ARC device cannot be shared between ZFS pools.                                   |
    +----------+----------------------------------------------------------------------------------------------------------------------------------------------+

+.. note:: The Insight file manager has the ability to mount snapshots
+	  and work with individual files in that snapshot.
+Individual files within a snapshot cannot be permanently deleted due to the built-in redundancy of ZFS.
+To wipe a file completely from disk, the entirety of every snapshot containing the file must be pruned.

 |trueos| Comparisons
 ====================